WeebDataHoarder/p2pool-compose/README.md

 * _monerod_ has higher connection defaults and several presets to have quicker and larger reach when receiving and broadcasting new blocks.
 * _monerod_ has a custom patch applied for the special RPC and ZMQ methods p2pool requires.
 After [PR#7891](https://github.com/monero-project/monero/pull/7891) is merged, this patch won't be necessary.
 * _p2pool_ stratum port is by default 3333.
 You can change this on _.env_, and can also point xmrig-proxy or similar to this port.
+* _p2pool_ will wait until _monerod_ is running and fully synchronized before starting.
+* Everything restarts by default

 ## TODO
 * logrotate for p2pool